Wax Paper Hearts Activity

-Roses may be red, and violets may be blue, but when it comes to fresh new ideas for Valentine's Day, it's easy to feel like you haven't a clue!
+Wax paper hearts are a unique and glittery gift for a special friend on Valentine's Day.
+Roses may be red, and violets may be blue, but when it comes to fresh new ideas for Valentine's Day, it's easy to feel like you don't have a clue!

-So that's why we love this snappy Valentine letter creation for third graders.
-The project does require a hot iron—ergo, a helpful grownup—but it's still both manageable and elegant.
-And best of all, it's designed to tease out yet another dose of those writing skills that all kids need to keep developing.
+That's why we love this snappy Valentine letter craft for third graders.
+The project does require a hot iron—held by a helpful grownup—but it's is a manageable and elegant craft for Valentine-enthusiasts.
+Best of all, this wax paper hearts craft is designed to tease out yet another dose of writing skills that all kids need to keep developing.
+Make wax paper hearts with your child this February.

 What You Need: